dpaiton/dpaiton.github.io/_posts/2021-06-24-contour-robustness.md

 I go into more detail in [my paper](/publication/2020-11-02-selectivity-and), where I present supporting experimental evidence using multi-layer neural networks.

 One detail that would be remiss of me to ignore is the spacing between the iso-response contours.
-You might have noticed that the bent and straight contorus in figure 4 were (approximately) equally spaced.
+You might have noticed that the bent and straight contours in figure 4 were (approximately) equally spaced.
 The optimal adversarial perturbation direction at any given point is indeed orthogonal to these contours.
 However, if the spacing is not guaranteed to be equal then there may be a suboptimal direction to take _at that moment_ that ultimately achieves the goal with fewer steps.
 If you wish to climb a mountain in as few steps as possible, for example, you might need to walk in a sub-optimal direction for a little while to get to a cliff face that will let you climb at the fastest rate.